radumas/bikeways4everybody/bike_infra_data.md

 END
 ```
 #### MAPC
+First, bikefacili must be 1, which means the infrastructure is built.
 Not sure what to do about 6s ("To be determined").
 See how many intersect Boston/Cambridge infra?
 ```
 CASE